JinhuaLyu/intrinsic_dimension/README.md

 - LoRA_classification.pdf summarize the results of simple experiments.

 `Translation`:
-- Includes code or scripts for translation tasks.
+- Includes code for translation tasks.